How to quit smoking & what to expect when you do15 Mar 2019

 • Use oral replacement products to manage cravings

 Even though you have decided to quit smoking, that intense craving for a cigarette, at least in the initial time period, will hit you.
-When it happens try to distract yourself by engaging in some other activity such as watching TV, listening to music, going out with friends etc. Also, using oral substitutes for a cigarette such as raw carrots, mints, celery sticks, chewing gum etc. can be a distraction from those cigarette cravings.
+When it happens try to distract yourself by engaging in some other activity such as watching TV, listening to music, going out with friends, etc. Also, using oral substitutes for a cigarette such as raw carrots, mints, celery sticks, chewing gum, etc. can be a distraction from those cigarette cravings.

 • Identify your smoking triggers

 A smoking trigger is anything that your brain identifies with smoking.
-It could be anything from work, your morning cup of tea, just the smell of cigarette, an ashtray, alcohol etc. It might help to keep a log of what sets off these triggers, how you felt during that period, how intense was the craving for a cigarette etc. A written log may help in better managing those triggers the next time you experience them.
+It could be anything from work, your morning cup of tea, just the smell of cigarettes, an ashtray, alcohol, etc. It might help to keep a log of what sets off these triggers, how you felt during that period, how intense was the craving for a cigarette etc. A written log may help in better managing those triggers the next time you experience them.
 Many smokers take up the habit of smoking to get away from depression, loneliness, anxiety or stress.
 Meditation, breathing exercises or relaxation techniques help in alleviating these triggers.

 • Cope with nicotine withdrawal symptoms

 The most difficult part of quitting smoking is managing nicotine withdrawal symptoms.
-Nicotine is extremely addictive and its sudden absence in your system may result in irritation, headaches, depression, fatigue, lack of focus, anxiety etc. But as difficult as these symptoms are they are not insurmountable.
+Nicotine is extremely addictive and its sudden absence in your system may result in irritation, headaches, depression, fatigue, lack of focus, anxiety, etc. But as difficult as these symptoms are they are not insurmountable.
 The withdrawal symptoms are at their highest intensity in the first 2 weeks after stopping smoking.
 Once you can get through this initial test the cravings lessen with time as the nicotine is flushed out from your system completely.

 • Try Nicotine Replacement Therapy or NRTs

-Nicotine Replacement Therapy or NRTs such as patches, chewing gums, lozenges, inhalers and nasal sprays are WHO-approved methods that help a smoker give up cigarettes.
+Nicotine Replacement Therapy or NRTs such as patches, chewing gums, lozenges, inhalers, and nasal sprays are WHO-approved methods that help a smoker give up cigarettes.
 These NRTs provide low doses of nicotine in the smoker’s body, thus slowly helping the smoker overcome tobacco cravings as well as withdrawal symptoms, finally helping in quitting smoking totally.
 Used in combination with other stop smoking measures such as group therapy or support groups, NRTs are a successful method to stop smoking.
 Research says that up to 50%- 60% of people who use NRTs succeed in quitting smoking.

 • Talk to your doctor